ldv-klever/klever/docs/dev_env_model_specs.rst

   }

 3. **Cover suspend-resume callbacks without failing initialization and probing callbacks**.
-   In this example we add a requirement that each model must contain a “pm_register” signal sending action.
+   In this example we add a requirement that each model must contain a "pm_register" signal sending action.

 .. code-block:: json